pmndrs/zustand/readme.md

 }
 ```

-### Why zustand over redux?
+### Why zustand over react-redux?
 This lib ...

 1. is simpler and un-opinionated
 2. makes hooks the primary means of consuming state
 3. isn't strictly dependent on actions, types & dispatch
-4. doesn't wrap your app into unnecessary context providers
-5. ...which allows it to support [mixed reconcilers](https://github.com/konvajs/react-konva/issues/188) ootb
+4. doesn't wrap your app into context providers (which allows it to support [mixed reconcilers](https://github.com/konvajs/react-konva/issues/188))
+5. state is accessible outside of components (and even React)
 6. has a solution for rapid state changes (look below for transient updates)
+7. it is (or can be made) compatible with the redux api

 # Recipes